John Thurso: Education and early career

 Ancient hunting tartan of Clan Sinclair.

 Thurso was born as John Archibald Sinclair to the high-profile Sinclair family and was educated in the Scottish town of Thurso and then at Eton College.
 He joined the Savoy Group as a management trainee in 1972, and worked for many years in the tourism and hospitality industry.
 He was a manager at the Lancaster Hotel in Paris (1981–1985) and founded the hotel at Cliveden (1985–1992) before becoming CEO of Granfel Holdings, owners of East Sussex National Golf Course (1992–1995).
 From 1995 until his election to Parliament in 2001, he was CEO of the Champneys Group.
 During his time in this job he featured in the TV documentary Trouble at the Top – Shape up with Lord Thurso.

+Parliamentary career

 Initial period in the House of Lords

 Following his father's death in 1995, he took his seat in the House of Lords as the 3rd Viscount Thurso, where he became spokesman on tourism and later on food matters.
 Thurso spoke many times in the House of Lords in favour of Lords reform.
 His automatic right as a hereditary peer to sit in the House of Lords was abolished in 1999, and he did not attempt to remain in that capacity.